MekdamImene/DzFlavour/README.md

-# dz_flavour 🍽
+# Dz Flavour 🍽

 A modern web application for exploring and ordering delicious dishes with nutritional insights and user reviews.

 ## Project Description

-dz_flavour is a comprehensive restaurant/food delivery web app that allows users to:
+Dz Flavour is a comprehensive restaurant/food delivery web app that allows users to:
 - Browse an organized menu of dishes
 - View detailed dish information including nutritional facts
 - Add items to a shopping cart and complete checkout